 Inside the Holland Center, there’s a room you may not know about.
 During the day, we call it the Scott Recital Hall.
-But every second Friday from January to June, it transforms into the Holland Music Club — where the drinks are cold, the music is hot, and the party is going strong.
+But at night it transforms into the Holland Music Club — where the drinks are cold, the music is hot, and the party is going strong.

 Consider this your invitation.

 • Shows are reserved seating with 2-top and 4-top tables (and some single seats in the gallery*).

 • Seating opens 90 minutes before the show.